Viola Davis Feels Like She "Betrayed" Herself by Starring in The Help - E! Online

 "I was that journeyman actor, trying to get in," she told the magazine for its July/August cover story.

 The film became a huge success.
 Davis, Chastain and Spencer all earned Oscar nominations for their performances—with Spencer winning in her category—and the movie was up for Best Picture.
 However, the movie also faced criticism from critics, with The Atlantic's Alyssa Rosenberg writing "the film downplays the ugliness of Jim Crow and fixates on the goodness of its white protagonist."
-Davis has even admitted she "regretted" accepting the part.
+Davis even told The New York Times she "regretted" accepting the part.

 "I cannot tell you the love I have for these women, and the love they have for me," Davis told Vanity Fair, referencing director-writer Tate Taylor and her cast.
 "But with any movie—are people ready for the truth?"